1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Kol'tsov.md

 [^4]:“the  Pravda article implied “resemblances” between the scientific  work of Kol’tsov and that of the “fascist thug Lenz.”
 Berg  was similarly attacked on the basis of his long-forgotten book,  Nomogenesis, published in 1922.5”  (Medvedev and Lerner, p.
 80)

+[^5]:“was published just before the elections to the  AS to fill a vacancy in genetics, and the candidates for that  vacancy were Lysenko (then a member of the LAAAS),  Kol’tsov and Berg (corresponding members of the AS)”  (Medvedev and Lerner, p.
+80)

+[^6]